tudace/tuda_latex_templates/README.md

-# TUDaTeX – LaTeX templates using Corporate Design of TU Darmstadt
+# TUDa-CI – LaTeX templates using Corporate Design of TU Darmstadt

-The TUDaTeX-Bundle provides a possibility to use the Corporate Design of TU Darmstadt in LaTeX.
+The TUDa-CI-Bundle provides a possibility to use the Corporate Design of TU Darmstadt in LaTeX.
 Therefore it contains documentclasses as well as some helper packages and config files together with some templates for user documentation, which currently are only available in German.

 If you are not a German speaker and require some help using these files, please feel free to contact the maintainers.